M-o-a-T/etcd-tree/doc/tutorial.rst

 Subsequent changes on data which you have not yet accessed are **not** processed and your code will **not** be notified when they happen.

-An ``mtAwaiter`` is an incomplete placeholder.
+An ``EtcAwaiter`` is an incomplete placeholder.
 Specifically, you cannot set any values on it.
 This is intentional.

-`etcd-tree` guarantees that no data you've loaded will ever be replaced with an ``mtAwaiter``.
+`etcd-tree` guarantees that no data you've loaded will ever be replaced with an ``EtcAwaiter``.
 Also, an update which directly adds new data to something you already have awaited will add the actual data.

 Data typing